ash-win19/ash-win19/README.md

 🚀 I’m on the lookout for exciting summer internship opportunities in Software Development, Data Engineering, or Data Science.
   <br>
   <br>
-👋 If you want to chat about tech, my experiences, soccer (I’m a big Manchester City FC fan), music (I’m a musician), or pretty much anything under the sun, feel free to send me a "Hi"!
+👋 If you want to chat about tech opportunities, my experiences, soccer (I’m a big Manchester City FC fan), music (I’m a musician), or pretty much anything under the sun, feel free to send me a "Hi"!
 Let’s talk!
 </p>

 ---